ndiing/fetch/README.md

 .then(console.log)
 .catch(console.error)

-// when request has set-cookie
+// when recive Set-Cookie header
-// the cookie will be stored in ./data/hostname/default.json
+// cookies will be store in ./data/${hostname}/default.json
+// or setting default `userDataDir` and `profileDirectory`
-// and used for next request
+// in request options

-// Use Storage
-const pool=Data.pool('jsonplaceholder.typicode.com')

-// Get cookie
-pool.cookie

-// Set Cookie
-pool.cookie='name=value'
-pool.cookie=[
-    'name=value',
-    'name2=value2',
-]

-// Use localStorage
-pool.localStorage

-// localStorage methods
-pool.localStorage.getItem('name')
-pool.localStorage.setItem('name','value')

-// and another method same with `window.localStorage`
+// Access data pool by `hostname` const pool=storage.get('jsonplaceholder.typicode.com')

-// Use cookieStore
+// console.log(pool.cookie)
-pool.cookiStore

-// all method same with `window.cookieStore`
 ```